-The pelvic floor muscles are the ones which control the flow of urine, as well as the escape of gas from the rectum.
+The pelvic floor muscles control the flow of urine, as well as the escape of gas from the rectum.
 In order to know which ones you need to exercise, try to stop your urine while you are in the toilet.
 This will help you to feel the muscles being squeezed, and to learn to squeeze and relax them at will.

-However, it is not good for your bladder when you repeatedly try to stop your urine flow.
+However, it is not good for the bladder when you repeatedly try to stop your urine flow.
 The detrusor muscle of the bladder contracts during urination, increasing intra-bladder pressure.
-Squeezing the urethra shut increases the bladder pressure still higher.
-It also sends mixed signals to the brain.
-If the pressure in the bladder rises too high the urine may flow back into the ureters.
+Squeezing the urethra shut increases the bladder pressure and sends mixed signals to the brain.
+If the pressure in the bladder rises too high, the urine may flow back into the ureters.

-Other ways of identifying the right muscles to squeeze have been suggested, as follows:
+Other ways of identifying the right muscles to squeeze have been suggested as follows:

-Inserting a finger into the vagina in the lying down position, and then squeezing as if you wanted to keep back urine.
+- Inserting a finger into the vagina in the lying down position, and then squeezing as if you wanted to keep back urine.
 If the finger is squeezed, you are doing it right.

-Squeezing as if you wanted to keep gas from escaping
+- Squeezing as if you wanted to keep gas from escaping

-Imagining that you are picking up a small smooth marble with only your vaginal muscles
+- Imagining that you are picking up a small smooth marble with only your vaginal muscles

-Kegel exercises are of greatest effectiveness only if they are done using the right muscles and with the right technique.
+Kegel exercises are of the greatest effectiveness only if they are done using the right muscles and with the right technique.
 For this reason, many healthcare providers recommend that you learn how to do these exercises under the supervision of a trained physiotherapist or other professional.
-Once you have become familiar with performing them right, you can continue to do them at home.
+Once you have become familiar with performing them correctly, you can continue to do them at home.

-VIDEO How to do pelvic floor muscle exercises
+How to do pelvic floor muscle exercises

 Lie or sit in a comfortable position and squeeze the muscles that you have identified as pelvic floor muscles to a count of 3.
 Now relax them and count to 3.
 Repeat the squeeze-relax cycle 10-15 times consecutively.

-An important precaution here is to make sure you do not squeeze or tighten your abdominal, buttock or thigh muscles at this time, as this may lead to muscle fatigue.
+An important precaution here is to make sure you do not squeeze or tighten your abdominal, buttock, or thigh muscles at this time, as this may lead to muscle fatigue.
 Breathe normally while you squeeze and relax.
-Place your hand on your stomach, your back, your thighs and your buttocks to make sure you are not contracting any of them by mistake.
+Place your hand on your stomach, your back, your thighs, and your buttocks to make sure you are not contracting any of them by mistake.
 If you are, relax and try again.

 The best part of Kegel exercises is that nobody knows that you are doing them, so you can do them in any position – while lying down, sitting at your desk or standing up, waiting in a line or working in your home.
-In fact, doing them in different positions strengthens them more evenly and is thus highly beneficial.
+In fact, doing these exercises in different positions strengthens them more evenly and is thus highly beneficial.

 Even if the incontinence does not disappear, it should be significantly less than before.
 In addition, you may find that intercourse becomes more enjoyable and climaxes are more intense, as the vagina is supported better by the toned pelvic floor muscles.
 These exercises improve the woman’s overall quality of life.

-These may also be of benefit for men who are suffering from erectile dysfunction or urinary incontinence.
+These exercises may also be of benefit for men who are suffering from erectile dysfunction or urinary incontinence.
 When the pelvic muscles are correctly used, in fact, they may discourage bladder irritability and further reduce urinary incontinence.

-Kegel’s exercises are safe during pregnancy, as they use no part of the body but the pelvic floor.
+Kegel exercises are safe during pregnancy, as they use no part of the body but the pelvic floor.
 The earlier you do them, the more insurance you have against the risk of a weak pelvic floor following childbirth.

 Biofeedback in pelvic floor muscle training

-Using a vaginal or anal probe which senses pelvic muscle contractions and sends them to a monitor
+- Using a vaginal or anal probe which senses pelvic muscle contractions and sends them to a monitor

 While the objective benefits of biofeedback in pelvic muscle training has not been demonstrated, it may offer some people a visual stimulus and motivation to continue with the exercises.